Oxylabs Web Scraping MCP server

 Stats

-The Oxylabs MCP server acts as a bridge between AI models and the web, allowing them to scrape websites, extract structured data, and bypass anti-scraping measures.
-It leverages the Model Context Protocol (MCP) to create a standardized way for AI assistants to interact with web content.
+Oxylabs MCP server provides a bridge between AI models and the web, enabling them to scrape any URL, render JavaScript-heavy pages, extract content for AI use, bypass anti-scraping measures, and access geo-restricted web data from 195+ countries.
+This implementation leverages the Model Context Protocol (MCP) to create a standardized way for AI assistants to interact with web content.

 Prerequisites

-• Oxylabs Account: Get your username and password from Oxylabs dashboard (1-week free trial available)
+• Oxylabs Web Scraper API Account: Obtain your username and password from Oxylabs (1-week free trial available)

 Using Smithery